 We had a hills hoist clothes line at home when I was growing up but I remember going to my friends house to play and her mum would hang the washing on a long line held up by a couple of wooden posts.
 There was a pole in the middle that you used to raise and lower the line so you could peg up the clothes then lift it up high to catch the wind to dry them.

-These photos are a great reminder of washing day and all the hard work women of that time did to take care of the families laundry.
+The black and white photos are a great reminder of washing day and all the hard work women of that time did to take care of the families laundry.
 The lady is not my mum but I thought they were interesting photos to share with everyone and bring back some childhood memories.